ess-dmsc/kafka-to-nexus/system-tests/README.md

 * Run `python -m pytest -s .` from the `system-tests/` directory

 * Optionally use `--local-build <PATH_TO_BUILD_DIR>` to run against a local build of the file writer rather than rebuilding in a docker container.
+Note that the build directory is the one containing the `bin` directory.
 Can also use `--wait-to-attach-debugger` to cause the system tests to display the process ID of the file writer and give opportunity for you to attach a debugger before continuing.

 Note: these tests take several minutes to run.